bast/paragliding-aerodynamics/slides.md

 ### About me

 - Flying since 2017
-- PP4 (300 flights, 80 hours) at the time of writing this
+- PP4 (400 flights, 100 hours, 3 SIVs) at the time of writing this
 - There are most probably mistakes - please point them out to me

 ---